DynamoProtocol/Documentation/wallet-connection/network-setup.md

-## wallet-connection/network-setup.md

----

-description: Configure your wallet for optimal performance with Dynamo AI
----

 # 🔧 Network Setup

 Optimize your wallet configuration for the best Dynamo AI experience with proper network settings and performance tuning.